isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 It’s notable that external global events such as the pandemic have a deep influence on performance: for example, operating revenue dipped in 2020, which is not representative of the normal operating environment.

 ![Number of F&B businesses from 2018 to 2020](/images/blog/content/FnB 1.png)
-<figcaption> A breakdown of the number of enterprises in the F&B sector by year between 2018 to 2020.
-The number of enterprises in the F&B sector has risen from 10,644 in the year 2018 to 11,679 in year 2020. </figcaption>
+<figcaption> The number of enterprises in the F&B sector has risen from 10,644 in the year 2018 to 11,679 in year 2020. </figcaption>

 ![Operating revenue of F&B business from 2018 to 2020](/images/blog/content/FnB 2.png)
-<figcaption> A breakdown of the operating revenue of the F&B sector by year between 2018 to 2020.
-The F&B sector has seen a drop in operating revenue in the year 2020 </figcaption>
+<figcaption> The F&B sector has seen a drop in operating revenue in the year 2020 </figcaption>

 When planning your F&B venture, it is important to consider factors such as the number of enterprises and overall operating revenue, which are indicators of the sector’s growth potential.